About Scappoose

 Criminal Records

-The criminal records system in Columbia County encompasses felony, misdemeanor, traffic offenses, and sex offender registry information.
-These records are maintained by the Columbia County Sheriff's Office and the Oregon State Police.
+The criminal records system in Columbia County covers felony, misdemeanor, traffic offenses, and sex offender registry information.
 Residents can conduct background checks through the Oregon State Police, which provides access to statewide criminal history information.
-The Oregon Bureau of Investigation offers additional resources for residents seeking comprehensive background checks, ensuring public safety and informed decision-making.
+The Oregon State Police offers additional resources for residents seeking background checks, making sure of public safety and informed decision-making.

 Vital Records